schettino72/rut/docs/articles/incremental-testing.md

 ```
 .rut_cache/
-├── deps.json      # import graph
-└── timestamps     # last run times
+└── file_hashes.json   # SHA256 hashes of all tracked files
 ```

 Add to `.gitignore`.
-The cache rebuilds automatically if imports change.
+The cache is only updated after a successful test run — if tests fail, the cache stays stale so the same tests run again next time.

 ## When incremental testing doesn't help

-**Everything depends on everything**: If your `utils.py` is imported by every module, changing it runs all tests.
-This is feedback about your architecture — maybe `utils.py` is too big.
+**Everything depends on everything**: If your `currency.py` is imported by every module, changing it runs all tests.
+This is feedback about your architecture — maybe that module is doing too much.

-**Circular dependencies**: A imports B, B imports A. The graph becomes a single strongly-connected component.
-Everything runs together.
-Check for these with [import-deps](https://github.com/schettino72/import-deps).

 **Heavy test fixtures**: If setup is slow (database, network), skipping tests doesn't save much.
 Focus on faster fixtures.

+See [how the import graph works]({{ '/articles/import-graph' | relative_url }}) for more details on what is and isn't tracked.

 ## Combining with dependency ordering